AbsaOSS/pramen/README.md

 #### Command Line sink

-Command Line sink allows outputting batch data to an application written in any language as long as it can be ran from a command line.
+Command Line sink allows outputting batch data to an application written in any language as long as it can be run from a command line.
-The way it works as follows:
+The way it works as one of the following scenarios:

+Scenario 1.
 1. Data for the sink will be prepared at a temporary path on Hadoop (HDFS, S3, etc.) in a format of user's choice.
 2. Then, a custom command line will be invoked on the edge node passing the temporary path URI as a parameter.
 3. Once the process has finished, the exit code will determine if the sink succeeded (exit code 0 means success, of course).
 4. After the execution the data in the temporary folder will be cleaned up.

+Scenario 2.
+1. Pramen runs a command line that processes data in the metastore in any way possible.
+2. The command line tool honors exit codes.
+Returns 0 on success and non-zero on failure.
+3. [Optionally] A RegEx expression is provided to extract number of records written from program's output (both stdin and stdout)

-Here is an example of a command line sink definition that outputs to a CSV in a temporary folder and runs a command line:
+Here is an example of scenario 1 with a command line sink definition that outputs to a CSV in a temporary folder and runs a command line:

 <details>
   <summary>Click to expand</summary>